Find out how this effective three-step approach can achieve optimal EHR interoperability.

 Technical capabilities aside, we first need to evaluate what the customer’s definition of integration means and then try to split that up into manageable conversation points.
 There are three main definitions, or integration goals, that we focus on:

 Interconnecting two separate systems to exchange data, can be one way or bidirectional.
 For example, sending the treatment summary from a radiation oncology system to the EHR.
 This can trigger a follow-up process via the patient’s referring physician inbox and facilitate collaboration with the patient’s radiation oncologist to evaluate further treatment options.

 Ability to launch and gain context from a system to a third-party application.
-This can be a link in the EHR to launch a picture archiving and communication system (PACS) or enterprise imaging viewer to review a patient’s imaging studies.
+This can be a link in the EHR to launch a picture archiving and communication system (cloud PACS) or enterprise imaging viewer to review a patient’s imaging studies.
 Launching best of breed applications to visualize clinical data, within the context of the EHR workflow, allows clinicians to quickly interpret information that’s relevant to a patient’s condition.